British Rail Class 150: Northern England

 In 2015, the then-new Northern franchise (Northern) announced that 24 of their Class 150 units would be reformed into three-car units by March 2019.
-The three-car sets would be used on routes including the Penistone Line and Leeds to Goole, though this did not end up happening.
+The three-car sets were to be used on routes including the Penistone Line and Leeds to Goole, though this did not end up happening.
 The current operator, Northern Trains received the Angel Trains 150/0s, previously leased to GWR, on 1 April 2020.

+It is expected that the units will continue in service with Northern until the early 2030s when they will be retired and replaced with the Class 780.

 South-West England

 After British Rail was privatised, the fleet passed to Porterbrook who leased the trains to Wales & West, which was later split up into Wessex Trains and Wales & Borders (later Arriva Trains Wales) in 2001.

 Great Western Railway currently operates a fleet of 20 Class 150/2 units which are mainly used for services on the local branch lines in Devon.
-This includes the Avocet Line/Riviera Line between Exmouth and Paignton plus the Tarka Line between Barnstaple and St James' Park (occasionally usually if a Class 158 isn't available).
+This includes the Avocet Line/Riviera Line between Exmouth and Paignton plus the Tarka Line between Barnstaple and Exeter Central (occasionally, when a Class 158, 165 or 166 isn't available).
 They are also used on the Cornish branch lines which includes the Tamar Valley Line between Plymouth and Gunnislake, Atlantic Coast Line between Par and Newquay, Looe Valley Line between Liskeard and Looe, Maritime Line between Truro and Falmouth Docks and St Ives Bay Line between St Erth and St Ives.